google/zetasql/docs/query-syntax.md

 ### USING clause
 <a id="using_clause"></a>

-The `USING` clause requires a `column_list` of one or more columns which occur in both input tables.
-It performs an equality comparison on that column, and the rows meet the join condition if the equality comparison returns TRUE.
+The `USING` clause requires a column list of one or more columns which occur in both input tables.
+It performs an equality comparison on that column, and the rows meet the join condition if the equality comparison returns `TRUE`.

 ```sql
 FROM A JOIN B USING (x)